Titantek/ada-outlier-datastory/content.md

    <div class="Doc">
       <div class="message">
-      We get rid of only 0.13% of the finished paths and 21.18% of the unfinished paths.
+      We get rid of only 0.16% of the finished paths and 21.18% of the unfinished paths.
 21.18% can look big but most of the discarded paths have a length of 1, and the player didn't take any action!
 These paths are not exploitable, discarding them is our best option.
       </div>
       <div class="icon"></div>
    </div>

 </div>

+{: .box-note}
+   **Some statistics:**
+   - number of games before cleaning: 76 048
+   - success rate before cleaning: 67.4%
+   - number of games after cleaning:70 842
+   - success rate after cleaning: 72.3%
+   - percentage of loss: 6.8%

 <iframe src="/ada-outlier-datastory/assets/img/categories_finished_paths_start2target.html" width="900px" height="600px" alt='categories_finished_paths_start2target'></iframe>